Julioxfiles/SelfContainedAPI/README.md

 ## Deployment to Your Website

+First, just put this code into a PHP file and execute it.
+It should run and enable you to update fields via the Save button and the popup editor.
+When ready to deploy do these:

 1. Paste the script before the ending body tag.

 2. Remove the record keys initialization and database simulator code.